-All parts of the body are supplied with blood from the ventricle through the cephalic and visceral aortae.
-The cephalic aorta carries blood to the head and its associated structures, a part of the mantle, the buccal mass, the oesophagus, the copulatory organ and the columellar muscle.
-The visceral aorta supplies the whole of the visceral mass.
-The blood is collected from the various parts of the body into two main sinuses the peri-visceral and peri-intestinal.
-From these sinuses, the blood passes either into the ctenidium, pulmonary sac or into the renal organ.
+- All parts of the body are supplied with blood from the ventricle through the cephalic and visceral aortae. - The cephalic aorta carries blood to the head and its associated structures, a part of the mantle, the buccal mass, the oesophagus, the copulatory organ and the columellar muscle. - > The visceral aorta supplies the whole of the visceral mass.

-During aquatic respiration the blood from the peri-visceral sinus goes to the ctenidium and is purified; an efferent ctenidial vein then takes this blood into the auricle.
-During aerial respiration the blood from the peri-visceral sinus goes to the lung and is purified; a pulmonary vein takes this blood into the auricle.

-The blood from the peri-intestinal sinus takes two courses, it either goes from this sinus to the anterior renal chamber and from there to the ctenidium and is purified, then through the efferent ctenidial vein it goes to the auricle.
+- The blood is collected from the various parts of the body into two main sinuses the peri-visceral and peri-intestinal. - From these sinuses, the blood passes either into the ctenidium, pulmonary sac or into the renal organ. - During aquatic respiration the blood from the peri-visceral sinus goes to the ctenidium and is purified; an efferent ctenidial vein then takes this blood into the auricle. - During aerial respiration the blood from the peri-visceral sinus goes to the lung and is purified; a pulmonary vein takes this blood into the auricle. - The blood from the peri-intestinal sinus takes two courses, it either goes from this sinus to the anterior renal chamber and from there to the ctenidium and is purified, then through the efferent ctenidial vein it goes to the auricle. - Thus, the auricle receives pure blood from the ctenidium or the lung and impure blood from the posterior renal chamber; this mixed blood enters the ventricle and is distributed to the arteries.

-Or the blood from the peri-intestinal sinus goes to the anterior renal chamber, then to the posterior renal chamber (blood from the peri-intestinal sinus can also go direct to the posterior renal chamber without going to the anterior renal chamber); in any case the blood from the posterior renal chamber goes through an efferent renal vein into the auricle.

-Thus, the auricle receives pure blood from the ctenidium or the lung and impure blood from the posterior renal chamber, this mixed blood enters the ventricle and is distributed to the arteries.
-The renal chambers, however, remove waste substances from the blood.

-Excretory System of Pila Globosa:
+Excretory System of Pila:

 There is a single large renal organ or kidney or organ of Bojanus lying behind the pericardium.
-It is a thickwalled sac which is much folded within.
-The renal organ consists of two distinct chambers: A right anterior renal chamber and a left posterior renal chamber.
-The renal organ of Pila globosa corresponds to the left kidney of Diotocardia, while the right kidney in this order has been modified to form the genital duct.
+It is a thick-walled sac which is much folded within.

+The renal organ consists of two distinct chambers: The renal organ consists of a right anterior renal chamber and a left posterior renal chamber.
+The renal organ of Pila corresponds to the left kidney, while the right kidney in this order has been modified to form the genital duct.